 Each general assembly is held on the day and at the place indicated in the convocation.
-The day and the time the assembly is to be held will be decided at the previous general assembly.
-The authority to determine the day and the time for the holding of the annual general assembly maybe delegated by the general assembly to the Executive Board. *First general assembly.
+The authority to determine the day and the time to hold the annual general assembly maybe delegated by the general assembly to the executive board.

 All full members must be convened for a general assembly in writing by letter, fax, electronic mail or through notices published on the organisation’s web site.

-The general assembly is only valid if at least one half of the full members are present or represented.
-If less than half of the full members are present or represented, a second assembly will be held within six months of first general assembly which may freely deliberate irrespective of the number of full members present or represented.
+The general assembly is only valid if at least one half of the full members are represented.
+If less than half of the full members are represented, a second assembly will be held within six months of first general assembly which may freely deliberate irrespective of the number of full members represented.

 No decision may be made on any matter that is not included in the agenda.

-Without prejudice to article 16 below, resolutions are taken by simple majority of the full members present or represented.
+Without prejudice to article 16 below, resolutions are taken by simple majority of the full members represented.